 Power stations are found in many hardware stores and may have a radio, flash light, air compressor, battery jump starter, AC outlet, or DC outlet built around a modified car battery.
-These units can come in handy during a power outage, since they can form part of your stock of emergency supplies and also provide limited emergency emergency supplies and also provide limited emergency power.
-If your cordless phone does not work because the base of the unit has no power, a power station could supply electricity so that calls could be made (an alternative is to use a corded phone).
+These units can come in handy during a power outage, since they can form part of your stock of emergency supplies and also provide limited emergency power.
+If your cordless phone does not work because the base of the unit has no power, a power station could supply electricity so that calls could be made.
+(An alternative is to use a corded phone.)
 It should be noted that after an emergency, there may be many reasons the phone does not work that are beyond your control, such as heavy traffic or loss of function with the phone system.